 Exchange Traded Fund

-- With over 3,000 globally listed ETFs available, our clients can have access to the widest selection of ETFs in stock exchanges around the world and find the most appropriate ETF to suit their investment needs
+With over 3,000 globally listed ETFs available on our POEMS Trading Platform, our clients have access to the widest selection of ETFs in stock exchanges around the world and find the most appropriate ETF to suit their investment needs

-- Be part of our community by joining us in our ETF seminars.
-Learn from the best in the business by meeting up face-to-face with ETF issuers and gain relevant insights to aid you in your investment journey.
-Click https://www.poems.com.sg/education/events-seminars/ to find out more
+Be part of our community by joining us in our ETF seminars.
+Learn from the best in the industry by meeting up face-to-face with ETF issuers and gain insights to aid you in your investment journey.
+Attend our seminars to find out more.

-- Visit us at our Phillip Investor Centres strategically located at 12 convenient neighbourhoods around Singapore or contact us at 6531 1220 to find out more
+Visit us at our Phillip Investor Centres located around Singapore or contact us at 6531 1555 to find out more

 ETFs are open-ended investment funds listed and traded on a stock exchange.
 They aim to track, replicate or correspond to the performance of an underlying index or asset.
 ETFs provide access to a wide variety of markets and asset classes.